London-Dubai interest finalises long-fated MoU with the Development Bank of Rwanda to rejig its assets into a distinct commercial entity

 Atlas Mara Co-Nvest completed its acquisition of Rwanda’s Commercial Bank, a commercial subsidiary of the Development Bank of Rwanda (BRD), and appointed Konde Bugingo as its CEO.

 The Commercial Bank is a newly incorporated entity formed after an internal reorganisation of BRD, which transferred most of its existing commercial banking assets and liabilities.
+Rwanda is has been exemplar of the economic possibilities of Sub-Saharan Africa and BRD has been key to that growth.

 In 2011, BRD was valued at $42.3m, and previous statements on Atlas-Mara’s purchase suggest that the acquisition amounts to a 77% stake in the former holdings of BRD.